-Symphysis Pubis Dysfunction, also known as SPD, is a common health condition associated with pregnancy in which the ligaments responsible for the proper alignment of your pelvic bone become relaxed and stretchy.
-As a result, the symphysis pubis or the pelvic joint becomes unstable, causing moderate to severe pain and various other symptoms.
+Symphysis Pubis Dysfunction, also known as SPD, is a common painful condition associated with pregnancy in which the ligaments responsible for the proper alignment of your pelvic bone become relaxed and stretchy.
+As a result, the symphysis pubis or the pelvic joint becomes unstable, causing moderate to severe pain along with certain other symptoms.

 What Causes Symphysis Pubis Dysfunction during Pregnancy?

 Your body produces special hormones during pregnancy to help the fetus grow properly and to prepare for childbirth.
 Relaxin is one such hormone that relaxes your ligaments and makes them stretchy so that you can easily deliver the baby.
 But sometimes, the relaxin starts functioning too early and the ligaments around the pelvic bone become loose and unstable long before the baby is developed enough to come out.
 This leads to instability and pain in the pelvic area.